draivin/hsnips/README.md

 ### Context matching

-Optionally, you can have a `context` expression before the snippet block, it is followed by any javascript expression, and the snippet is only available if the `context` expression evaluates to `true`.
+Optionally, you can have a `context` line before the snippet block, it is followed by any javascript expression, and the snippet is only available if the `context` expression evaluates to `true`.

-Inside the `context` expression there is a `context` variable available, of the following type:
+Inside the `context` expression you can use the `context` variable, which has the following type:

 ```ts
 interface Context {